skearn64/cicd_project2/README.md

 ```

 * Output of streamed log files from deployed application
+The final stage of running through this project is to check that the deployment of the app completed successfuly.
+This can be achieved in two ways.
+1. Through streaming the az webapp log using the tail command
+2. Inspecting the running application through a URL call to its specific logs

+Add in images of webapp tail and URL link to logs

 >

 ## Enhancements

 <TODO: A short description of how to improve the project in the future>
+Introduce the use of a config file for housing predictions from other areas
+Allow other factors such as changing number of rooms, family size etc... to be changed through WebGUI
+Enhance the WebGUI to display the data in different formats and allow field changes and validation
+Develop as a Mobile App that uses your location to provide housing predictions
+Provide links to local estate agents/realtors to search for ideal houses

 ## Demo